-Surface Pro 3 runs Windows 8.1, so basically the process to troubleshoot this issue would be similar as, for any other Windows 8.1 laptop.
+Surface Pro runs Windows OS, so basically, the process to troubleshoot this issue would be similar to, for any other Windows laptop.

-The way Surface works is that if you if you don’t use it for a few minutes, the screen turns off and Surface Pro 3 goes into InstantGo power state, which can resume it very quickly.
-If you don’t use Surface Pro 3 for several hours, it will enter Hibernation state.
+The way Surface works is that if you don’t use it for a few minutes, the screen turns off and Surface Pro goes into InstantGo power state, which can resume it very quickly.
+If you don’t use Surface Pro 3 for several hours, it will enter the Hibernation state.

 So in effect, what it would mean, that when your Surface enters Hibernate, it subsequently shuts down.

-Here are few troubleshooting steps you may want to try, if your Windows 8.1 laptop or Surface Pro 3 shuts down when you click on Sleep:
+Here are few troubleshooting steps you may want to try if your Windows laptop or Surface Pro shuts down when you click on Sleep:

-3] Run the Power Troubleshooter.
-It will detect your system settings that can affect power usage, such as timeout and sleep settings, display settings, and screensavers, and restore them to their default settings.
+Run the Power Troubleshooter.
+It will detect your system settings that can affect power usages, such as timeout and sleep settings, display settings, and screensavers, and restore them to their default settings.

-5] Read this post Hibernate shuts down computer running Windows 8.1 and see if something there helps you.
+Read this post if Hibernate shuts down the computer and see if something there helps you.